 Dish Accessories Shelf position Type of heating Grill setting Cooking time in mins.

 Grilling

 Browning toast Wire rack 3 3 3-6

 Beefburger, 12 pieces Wire rack 2 "" 3 20-30

 Turn after 2/3 of the total time

 Preparing food with a microwave

-When preparing food in a microwave, always use cookware which is heat-resistant and suitable for microwave use.
+When preparing food in a microwave, always use heat-resistant cookware that is suitable for microwave use.
 Observe the notes on cookware suitable for microwaves.